sergani/auto-ml/README.md

 If you want to download the model for future use in your data science pipeline, just go to Download and select the model you want to download:

 ![ML Model Download](https://drive.google.com/uc?export=view&id=1dcfohutBL5PgXaseV7owmPtMMjGjKaS3)

+# Jupyter Notebook

+There's also a Jupyter notebook available with the source code called app.ipynb.
+This explores Pycaret's EDA.

 That's it!
 Hope this was informative.